xbps-src-tutorials/xbps-src-tutorials.github.io/src/package-update-tutorial.md

 }
 ```

-The package won't build now because the source archive has changed, but
+The package won't build now because the source archive has changed. `xbps-src`
-`xbps-src` checksums it with the checksum of the old source archive which will
+checksums the source archive.
+Because it has changed, the check will fail.
-fail.

 The `xtools` package includes a handy helper for calculating the checksums:
 `xgensum`.
 You just have to run: